Leafwing-Studios/Emergence/design/src/high-level/game-thesis.md

 and adding a unique mechanical focus on resilience, *Emergence* looks to appeal to a loyal audience ravenous for something meaningfully new.

+## Key Design Constraints

+These are self-imposed, and chosen to create a more compelling and cohesive game:

+- Players should be able to look at a screenshot or video of an inspiring contraption, and replicate that in their game.
+- Colonies should always feel like bustling organic hives and farms, not mechanized factories.
+- Optimal play should involve:
+  - adapting to the local environment
+  - automatically responding to predictable cycles
+  - dealing with all waste products

 ## Mechanical Translation

 ### Core Mechanics